Payroll & Wage Protection System (WPS)

 Just as all of the employers in Qatar are required to submit complete documentation when it comes to processing salaries and proper wages, employees must also dutifully do their part in making sure that all documentation is accurate and complete.
 For instance, the Employment Contract must be properly signed, kept, and attested.
 The Qatar Labour Law governs all employee-employer relationships, and as such, the law states that employee contracts must be in the official Arabic language.
 It should be in writing and with clear definitions of all end-of-service benefits, as well as the limitations on working hours, appropriate salaries, and the like.

-With Afreno’s fully reliable and meticulously designed in-house system, we can help you generate, draft, and process all kinds of documentation when it comes to the contracts and agreements with various employees, as well as the complete and accurate translations that are needed in all of the paperwork.
+With Afreno’s fully reliable and meticulously designed in-house payroll and wage protection system, we can help you generate, draft, and process all kinds of documentation when it comes to the contracts and agreements with various employees, as well as the complete and accurate translations that are needed in all of the paperwork.

 Electronic Wage Transfer